Last Updated on November 17, 2023 by Maryam Siddiqui

-If you applied to the NHR regime and the activity is qualified as highly qualified, the tax rate will be 20%.
+The tax rate will be 20% if you’ve applied to the NHR regime and the activity is categorized as highly qualified.

-However, not every worker will be able to benefit from the 20% rate, but only those who fall under the category of Highly Qualified Worker (HQW) and, also, provided that they are exercising the profession regulated in the NHR regime.
+However, not every worker will be able to benefit from the 20% rate; only those who fall under the category of Highly Qualified Worker (HQW), provided that they are exercising the profession regulated in the NHR regime.

-Who can apply for the non-habital resident tax regime?
+Who can apply for the non-habitual resident tax regime?

 In order to profit from the benefits resulting from the NHR regime, citizens must meet the following requirements:

-- Not have had a tax residence in Portugal for the last five years (not to be confused with owning a property in Portugal).
+- Have not had a tax residence in Portugal for the last five years (not to be confused with owning a property in Portugal).

 - Must have stayed in Portugal for more than 183 days.
 If you stayed less than 183 days in Portugal, you must have an address here (such as a lease or deed of a property).
 This is the condition for becoming a tax resident in Portugal.